5 Exit Strategies the CEO Optometrist Should Consider

 This is when a practice owner transfers ownership to family members.
 It is still a sale, but the terms and nature of the transaction are usually very different.

 The fact that the buyers are close to you makes this both easier and harder to complete.
-Easier because you have a much better knowledge about the buyer; harder because you tend to be less objective about the buyer, and are more likely to let your guard down in negotiations and planning.
+It is easier because you have a much better knowledge of the buyer; it is harder because you tend to be less objective about the buyer and are more likely to let your guard down in negotiations and planning.

 Advantages